TimFehrmannAclue/techlabor_trainings_react_advanced/README.md

   - Code & Bilder im Powerpoint

 ## ToDo (unsorted)
+ fix loading between login & menu page display edited pokemon image for some color lag when editing a thousand pokemon even though only a single EditableTexTfield is due to: forced reflow react is likely performance bottleneck as the Browser checks for css adjustments of the whole list anyway even though react does not rerender them
+  -> mention virtualized lists
 ### documentation
 - add links in readme & code to useful documentation
 - code todos